LieberInstitute/fentanyl_rat_hb_amy/code/08_GSEA/README.md

         * Broad resolution cell type markers: top 100 marker genes for broad cell types in human amygdala.
         * Fine resolution cell type markers: top 100 marker genes for fine cell types in human amygdala.

-    ***Note***: only genes with mean expression ratios >1 were considered markers as these are, by definition, more expressed in the target cell type.
+    ***Note***: only genes with mean expression ratios >1 were considered markers as these are, by definition, more expressed in the target cell type than in any other cell type.

 * *B) 1vsALL-based cell type marker genes in human*
     * i) Markers for cell types in human epithalamus:

-        * Broad resolution cell type markers: marker genes (DEGs with FDR<0.05) for broad cell types in human epithalamus.
+        * Broad resolution cell type markers: marker genes (DEGs with FDR<0.05 and logFC>0) for broad cell types in human epithalamus.
-        * Fine resolution cell type markers: marker genes (DEGs with FDR<0.05) for fine cell types in human epithalamus.
+        * Fine resolution cell type markers: marker genes (DEGs with FDR<0.05 and logFC>0) for fine cell types in human epithalamus.

     * ii) Markers for cell types in human amygdala:

-        * Broad resolution cell type markers: marker genes (DEGs with FDR<0.05) for broad cell types in human amygdala.
+        * Broad resolution cell type markers: marker genes (DEGs with FDR<0.05 and logFC>0) for broad cell types in human amygdala.
-        * Fine resolution cell type markers: marker genes (DEGs with FDR<0.05) for fine cell types in human amygdala.
+        * Fine resolution cell type markers: marker genes (DEGs with FDR<0.05 and logFC>0) for fine cell types in human amygdala.